C Container Collection (CCC)

 [in] | aux | any auxiliary data needed for the update function. |

-bool ccc_fpq_validate | ( | ccc_flat_priority_queue const * | fpq | ) |
+ccc_tribool ccc_fpq_validate | ( | ccc_flat_priority_queue const * | fpq | ) |

 Verifies the internal invariants of the fpq hold.